Print Article | Email Article | Write To Us

 8 Things You Need to Know About St. Paul and His Conversion

-This Friday, the Church celebrates the conversion of St. Paul.
+On Jan.
+25, the Church celebrates the conversion of St. Paul.

-Here are eight things you need to know about him--and his conversion.
+Here are eight things you need to know about him — and his conversion.

 1. Where was St. Paul from?